JuliaGraphs/MatrixNetworks.jl/README.md

 This package consists of a collection of network algorithms.
 In short, the major difference between MatrixNetworks.jl and packages like LightGraphs.jl or Graphs.jl is the way graphs are treated.

 In [LightGraphs.jl](https://github.com/JuliaGraphs/LightGraphs.jl), graphs are created through Graph() and DiGraph() which are based on the representation of G as G = (V,E).
-Similar types exist in [Graphs.jl](https://github.com/JuliaLang/Graphs.jl) (EdgeList, AdjacencyList, IncidenceList, Graph) - this is again based on viewing a graph G as a set of nodes and edges.
 Our viewpoint is different.

 MatrixNetworks is based on the philosophy that there should be no distinction between a matrix and a network - thus the name.